willdot/statusphere-go/readme.md

 If running locally I would then run `ngrok http http://localhost:8080` to get your publically accessable URL.

-Go to the home page of the app, log in via OAuth and post your status!
+Go to the home page of the app, log in via OAuth and post your status.

 ### Contributing
 This is just a demo app and was mainly for me to learn how to build applications in the ATmosphere and I thought what better way than to use the example statusphere guide but do it in Go.